 Interview with Santi Camps, CEO at Mabrian.

-“Can” you really predict the future with Mabrian?
+Can you really “predict” the future with Mabrian?

 Globally, for example, we can anticipate that Greece will be a clearly rising destination for the Spanish market, and that it will grow during 2019 if circumstances don’t change.

-Have the latest controversies regarding Facebook and the treatment of user’s data affected you?
+Have the latest controversies regarding Facebook and the treatment of users’ data affected you?

-Not directly, since our platform isn’t fed with Facebook data, most specially because of the type of filtering they make of them.
+Not directly, since our platform isn’t fed with Facebook data, precisely because of the type of filtering they make of them.
 But undoubtedly it has indirectly affected us, since all companies that trade with data have begun to take more stringent measures to control the use that is made of this same data.
 And we think it’s something very important.
 Our providers’ reliability and legality is key in our business.

 Then, will you be in line with the new GDPR law?